 Eastern Redbud – Cercis canadensis

-Is a moderate grower 30 to 35 ft. tall and wide.
+It is a moderate grower and one of the taller species this one will grow 30 to 35 ft. tall and wide.
 It does need at least moderate watering, especially during the hot mid-summer heat.
 Plant them in full sun for bright lavender blooms in mid-spring.
-They can tolerate partial shade but will not bloom as often.
+They can tolerate partial shade however they will not bloom as often.

-More drought tolerant and shorter than the Eastern redbud.
-It grows about 15 to 20 ft. tall and the foliage will turn a nice glossy green color.
-A great tree for a small to medium sized backyard.
-A very showy autumn foliage that turns a bright gold color.
+A bit more drought-tolerant and shorter than the Eastern redbud.
+It will grow to about 15 to 20 ft. tall and the foliage will turn a nice glossy green color.
+A great tree for a small to the medium-sized backyard.
+Very nice looking autumn foliage that will turn a bright gold color.

 This redbud tree will grow to about 15 ft. tall and about 20 ft. wide.
 It is drought tolerant once it becomes established usually about the 3rd or 4th year.
 It will lose its leaves during the winter months the foliage color is the same foliage as the Oklahoma redbud.